 The identifiable intangible assets acquired upon acquisition were computer software copyrights, which have an estimated useful life of approximately 5 years.
 All other current assets and current liabilities carrying value approximated fair value at the time of acquisition.
 The fair value of the intangible assets identified was determined by adopting the Replacement Cost Method.
-The fair value of the consideration was based on closing market price of the Company's common share on the acquisition date, which is a preliminary analysis and may be updated within one year from the acquisition date.
+The fair value of the consideration was based on closing market price of the Company's common share on the acquisition date, which is a preliminary analysis and The Company performed the impairment test and found no impairment indicators.